llm-bible/llm-bible.github.io/_publications/hiraou2024optimising.markdown

 bibkey: hiraou2024optimising
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2407.18920"}
-tags: ['Prompting', 'Training Techniques', 'Few-Shot']
+tags: ['Few-Shot', 'Training Techniques', 'Prompting']
 ---
 Prompting is a flexible and adaptable way of providing instructions to a Large Language Model (LLM).
 Contextual prompts include context in the form of a